One-on-One with a Medical School Interviewer

 1. As a community member are you concerned about the medical/dental focus of some of the scenarios?

 “The scenarios in the MMI (multiple mini interview) have been carefully vetted to ensure that they focus on issues of professionalism.
 Some of them inevitably have a clinical flavour but we are not testing technical medical or dental understanding but rather, for example, an understanding of the ethical issues arising.
 The candidate may just have finished high school so we are only looking at their values and professionalism.”

 2. Do you believe that some students can fake it in the interviews?

-“It may well happen that all of the necessary information has been collected within the seven minutes.
+“It may well happen that all of the necessary information has been collected within the allocated time.
 I usually tell them that all the questions have been asked and the interview has concluded.
 However seeing that the candidate must remain within the room until the bell goes, I ask them if there is anything they would like to add.
 Likewise, if the bell has sounded, the interview must end immediately even if we’ve not completed.”

 4. If candidates score an unsatisfactory in one of the checklist items, do you fail them?

 “Scoring unsatisfactory in one checklist item does not mean the candidate has failed.
 Doing well in other sections can compensate for a poor score in one section.
 For those familiar with assessment, this is called context specificity and I think it’s a good way to allow candidates to make up ground.
 However if a candidate says or behaves in a way that raises serious concerns, we make a note and its up to the Chair of the Admissions committee to take appropriate action.”

 5. Are you told if the student in front of you is a dental or a medical candidate?

 “Because we are testing generic skills, it doesn’t matter whether the candidate is dental or medical.
 Their MMI score will be considered in the context of the particular course and type of place they have applied for.”